garyaiki/dendrites/README.md

 [Logback configuration guide](http://logback.qos.ch/manual/configuration.html)

-Logging configuration for running dendrites tests is in `/src/main/resources/logback.xml`
+Logging configuration for running tests and integration tests is in `/src/test/resources/logback.xml`

 Your application Logback configuration is done separately.
+You can copy logback.xml paste it into your `/src/main/resources/` and modify it.

 [Logging Separation](http://logback.qos.ch/manual/loggingSeparation.html)